Desert Springs

 The level of cultural diversity witnessed in Desert Springs was found to be above average when compared nationally for a number of language and cultural background related metrics

-Desert Springs, as per data from the Australian Bureau of Statistics Census 2016, exhibited higher cultural diversity than most nearby areas.
-17.7% of its residents spoke a language other than English at home, while 37.0% were born overseas.
-Christianity was the predominant religion, with 42.9% of people adhering to it.
+Desert Springs, surveyed in 2016-2020, had a higher linguistic diversity than most local markets, with 17.7% of its residents speaking a language other than English at home.
+In terms of birthplace, 37.0% were born overseas.
+Christianity was the predominant religion, composing 42.9% of Desert Springs' population.

 Frequently Asked Questions - Diversity